clarin-eric/fcs-sru-aggregator-ui/README.md

 npm run build
 ```

 To generate a single bundle build (one script and one style file, with picture assets) use the following command.
-This will NOT disable dynamic imports and still generate additional chunks for those parts!
+This will transform dynamic imports into static imports and bundle everything into the main bundle!
-_To disable dynamic imports, you need to replace the `const Comp = lazy(() => import('@/...'))` statements with static imports, see [`src/pages/Search/SearchInput.tsx`](src/pages/Search/SearchInput.tsx)._

 ```bash
 npm run build:bundle